allynsweet/aws-incentives-api-ts/README.md

 # Usage

 Using the service is simple.
-Instantiate the service with the following credentials, then call the `.generate()` method to generate a new giftcard code:
+Instantiate the service with the following credentials, then call the `generateGiftCardCode` method to generate a new giftcard code:
 * PartnerID
 * AWS Incentives API Access Key
 * AWS Incentives API Secret Key